A Review of Searches for Evidence of Tachyons: The cosmic ray spectrum

 Suppose one assumes a threshold energy for proton beta decay (Eq.
 2) of $3 PeV = 3\times 10^{15} eV$ (the energy of the first knee).
 In that case, at higher energies protons are depleted from the spectrum in increasing numbers, which explains the occurrence of the first knee, assuming the cosmic ray spectrum at their source were a pure power law, i.e., no knee.
 Based on Eq.
-5, we find for the mass of the tachyonic electron neutrino $|m_\nu|\approx 0.5 eV,$ a fact which Alan Kostelecky had originally noted.~\citep{Kostelecky1993} This interpretation of the first knee is, of course, at variance with the standard one of it being the transition from galactic to extragalactic cosmic rays.
+5, we find for the mass of the tachyonic electron neutrino $|m_\nu|\approx 0.5 eV,$ a fact which Alan Kostelecky had originally noted.~\citep{Kostelecky1993} Cosmic ray researchers. of course have a more conventional explanation of the knee, namely it is believed to be the transition from galactic to extragalactic cosmic rays.
 That standard interpretation, however, remains unverified since we cannot yet identify the locations of cosmic ray sources, and Erlykin and Wolfendale have claimed the knee is too sharp to be explained in that manner~\citep{Erlykin2009}.
 Moreover, the tachyonic interpretation is butressed by the observation that while the fraction of the spectrum that consists of protons is rising before the knee, it starts declining right after that energy.~\citep{Thoudam2016}.
 The existence of the second knee constitutes further evidence supporting the tachyonic interpretation, since as noted earlier, if the first knee is due to proton beta decay, we would expect to find a second knee due to alpha decay at an energy 50.9 times higher or $1.5\times 10^{17}$ eV, which is very close to where it is found.